Does Fasting Help Treat Allergies and Sensitivities?

 First, I tried green tea with lemon fasting and this turned out to be my most effective experience.
 I didn’t consume anything but unsweetened organic green tea with lemon juice mixed in.
 The thought behind this was that the caffeine and green tea would stimulate my thermogenic rate to burn more calories than normal, essentially extending my fast without even waiting.
 This actually worked very well for me and I highly recommend it.

 Water fasting and intermittent fasting always works great for treating allergies, possibly even better.
 But with just water, I felt that I had no energy or anything to perk me up.
-And intermittent fasting was difficult because someone always ended up wanting to go out to eat with me and I couldn’t really decline because I was bored.
+And intermittent fasting was difficult because someone always ended up wanting to go out to eat with me and I couldn’t really decline.

 The Results of My Fasting for My Allergies Experience